FREQUENTLY ASKED QUESTIONS

 Q: What calibers of ammunition is it designed for, and which ones can I buy?

-While it is possible to make the new Multiple Impact™ Bullet in any caliber including Shot-gun, the first products currently for sale are the 45cal ACP & 12ga and in (Late Q-1 2014) 9mm; then Q-2 the remaining most popular ammo formats).
+While it is possible to make the new Multiple Impact™ Bullet in any caliber including Shotshell, the premier products available for sale are the 45 Caliber Automatic Colt Pistol (ACP,) 12 Gauge Shotshell and in (Late 2014) 9mm; This year we will also be developing alternitive ammuntion types that are not listed in our available inventory.

 Q: When will this product be available for retail purchase?

-You can currently buy some directly from this website or ask your local dealer if they have inventory!
+You can currently purchase directly from this website MIBullet or ask your local dealer if they have inventory!

 Q: Has how much does it cost?